-13 If pharmaceutical products or medical devices are made in a foreign country, may the authorities conduct investigations of the manufacturing processes in that other country?
+If pharmaceutical products or medical devices are made in a foreign country, may the authorities conduct investigations of the manufacturing processes in that other country?

-No, but to hold a marketing authorisation foreign applicants must have either: (article 168, Health Law Regulations):
+No, but under article 168 of the Health Law Regulations, to hold a marketing authorisation foreign applicants must have:

-- an approval from COFEPRIS for a manufacturing facility or laboratory for medicines or biologic products for human use in Mexico; or - an equivalent approval (eg, a licence, certificate or other permit document) for any of these facilities abroad from the competent authority in the country of origin.
+- an approval from COFEPRIS for a manufacturing facility or laboratory for medicines or biologic products for human use in Mexico; or - an equivalent approval (eg, a licence, certificate or another permit document) for any of these facilities abroad from the competent authority in the country of origin.